 Watch the Sunset from Cerro Plano View Point

-Our favorite view point is the one on the way to San Luis but a closer one is in Cerro Plano, right outside the entrance to the El Establo hotel.
+Our favorite view point is the one on the way to San Luis.
+You can walk but it is a bit far and the road is very curvy and narrow.
+If you don’t have a car, there is a nice spot right outside the entrance to the El Establo hotel.
 Watch the sun go down over the mountains with the islands in the distance, one of the best free things to do in Monteverde!

 Climb Up the Giant Ficuses

-One of the most unique things to do in Monteverde that you can’t really do in other parts of Costa Rica is to climb up the giant ficus trees.
-These ficus trees, or “strangler trees” become empty as they take over another tree, growing their roots downwards yet growing upwards at the same time.
-Eventually the center part dies yet the ficus still survives, leaving only the outer shell which you can climb up in.
+One of the most unique things to do in Monteverde is to climb up the giant ficus trees.
+These ficus trees, or “strangler trees” become empty as they take over another tree, growing their roots downwards and growing upwards at the same time.
+Eventually the center part dies with the ficus still living, leaving only the outer shell which you can climb up in.

 I didn’t get a good picture of the one we climbed in but there are several in Monteverde.
-There is one in Santa Elena Cloud Forest Reserve, one in the hanging bridges at 100% Aventura and a public (free) one on the trails near Monteverde Cloud Forest Lodge.
+There is one in Santa Elena Cloud Forest Reserve, at 100% Aventura hanging bridges and near Monteverde Cloud Forest Lodge.

-These are our favorite things to do in Monteverde but you can also go horseback riding, canyoning and go on a night walk.
-You don’t need to stay more than a couple days in Monteverde to get a good feel for the area, most people stay just 1-2 full days.
+These are our favorite things to do in Monteverde but you can also go horseback riding, visit San Luis waterfall, go canyoning and go on a night walk.